Tasm-Devil/CircuitPython_BH1750/README.md

 # Circuitpython bh1750 i2c digital light sensor driver

+This is a fork of https://github.com/PinkInk/upylib/tree/master/bh1750.
-Samples ambient light level/luminance in lumens per m2 (lux).
+The module samples ambient light level/luminance in lumens per m2 (lux).

 Only tested on adafruit circuit playground express.